lcn2/pwned-pw-download/README.md

 This indicates that the password "`password`", has been pwned at least 46658894 times!

-## Integer Pwned counts
+## Integer pwned counts

 The integer count (that follows the remaining 35 hex digits followed by a `:`) is normally > 0.
 In theory, any integer value might be found.
 One should not special case any integer value that is <= 0.

-A 0 count could be a way that a password is declared Pwned when the number of instances found is unknown.
-Moreover counts <= 0 could be the result of an integer overflow in the part of the creators of the Pwned password dataset.
+A 0 count could be a way that a password is declared pwned when the number of instances found is unknown.
+Moreover, counts <= 0 could be the result of an integer overflow in the part of the creators of the pwned password dataset.

-Therefore, the count should be considered informational, and is NOT a means to determine if a given password is Pwned.
+Therefore, the count should be regarded as informational, and is NOT a means to determine if a given password is pwned.

 # Reporting Security Issues